txt/seng18/doc/review3.md

 1. Consider the above feature model of a mobile phone.
 What features are allowed and forbidden in this diagram?
 2. Consider the design of a car.
 Every car has a body, transmission, and engine.
      A car does not necessarily have a trailer.
 The engine may be powered with gasoline or with electricity or with both.
 Draw a feature model for car.
-3. Giving a project of building an airplane, give examples of stakeholders situation.
+3. Giving a project of building an airplane:
+     - Define/name of some of the possible stakeholders
+     - What requirements each of the stakeholder would need?
+Are there any differences in the requirements?
 4. A client has asked you to develop a word processor.
      - Write two non functional requirements for this scenario.
        For each, list factors that make them easier or harder to fill